liapatiso95-ctrl/character-sheet/spells.md

 You conjure a defensive ring of spectral blades which sweep around you.
 Creatures within 5 feet of you must succeed on a Dexterity saving throw or take 1d6 Slashing damage.

-***Cantrip Scaling***.
-The damage die of this spell increases at 5th level (1d8), 11th level (1d10), and 17th level (1d12).
+***Cantrip Upgrade.*** The damage die of this spell increases at 5th level (1d8), 11th level (1d10), and 17th level (1d12).
 Starting at 5th level, you can also choose to cast this Cantrip as an Action.
 If you do so, the damage increases by 1d6 at 5th level (2d6), 11th level (3d6), and 17th level (4d6).

 #### Tempestuous Blade
 *Evocation Cantrip*